IMDEANetworksWNG/UbiLocate/README.md

 ## Set up the router

-First, you have to configure of the router by the ASUS webpage.
+First, you have to configure the router by the ASUS webpage.

 * Give an IP in the range of 192.168.2.X where X is the IP assigned by each router.